Know Yourself Better: Diverse Object-Related Features Improve Open Set Recognition: Experimental Details for Section

 \subsection{Hyper-Parameters}

-We list the hyperparameters used for training in Section \ref{subsec-exp1} in Table \ref{tab-hyperparameter}. lr, epochs, and bz stand for learning rate, number of epochs, and batch size, respectively.
+We list the hyperparameters used for training in Section \ref{sec-experiments} in Table \ref{tab-hyperparameter}. lr, epochs, and bz stand for learning rate, number of epochs, and batch size, respectively.
+The settings are for all models trained on each dataset.
 We use \emph{Adam} optimizer \cite{kingma2014adam} with momentum to train the models, which is also standard in many contrastive learning works.